keyboard_arrow_up

 Mica Elements

-Often encapsulated in steel sheaths and have ribbon or wire wound on mica sheet or tube and are insulated by mica.
+Often encapsulated in steel sheaths, mica elements have ribbon or wire wound on mica sheets or tubes and are insulated with mica.

 Plug or Rack Type Heating

-Typically used in convection furnaces and ovens with open coil heaters.
-Plug/Rack types are often an assembly of heating elements together in a rack or plug.
+Commonly used in convection furnaces and ovens with open coil heaters, plug or rack types typically consist of multiple heating elements assembled in a rack or plug configuration.

 Quartz Heating Elements

-Typically used in infrared heaters and provide a source of rapid heating.
+These elements are typically used in infrared heaters to provide rapid heating.

 Silicon-Carbide Heating Elements